Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

 Once the dataset cleaned, we started the analysis.

 ## Comparing machine learning algorithms for civil war onset classification.
 In this section, we used the same features than Muchlinski _et al._ [[5]](#5) minus the features related to geographical area separation (e.g., "Western Europe and US Dummy").
-Indeed, we investigated the effect of data aggregation by continent/subregion in a subsequent analysis (cf. **4.2**).
+Indeed, we investigated the effect of data aggregation by continent/subregion in a subsequent analysis.
 To ensure a meaningful comparison, the same training and testing sets were used to assess each tested algorithm.
 ### Defining the models
 Here, we benchmarked the results obtained by Muchlinski et al. [[5]](#5) with Random Forests against two other machine learning algorithms: multi-layer perceptrons and gradient boosted trees (XGBoost).
 * **Multi-layer perceptrons** is a class of feedforward artificial neural network (ANN).
 The idea is to have layers of 'neurons' connected to each other with weights adjusted during the learning process.
 The output of each neuron layer, which is computed by some non-linear function of the sum of its inputs, is transmitted to the next layer.
 This model is occasionnally used to create mathematical models by regression analysis.
 Classification being a particular case of regression when the response variable is categorical, itvappears that multi-layer perceptrons make good classifier algorithms.
 As we explore civil war onset classification, evaluate the performance of this model thus seems promising.